mirror-shades/FreeLocker-2.0/README.md

 # Free Locker

-Contracts and website for a token locking dapp built with solidity and svelte
+Contracts and website for a token locking dapp built with solidity and svelte.
+Runs on the Sepolia network and there is a faucet to improve ease of testing.